MauriceElliott/PlaydateKitLDTKImporter/README.md

 ## Overview

 This document outlines the conversion of a Lua-based LDtk (Level Designer Toolkit) importer for Playdate games to Swift using PlaydateKit.
-The original Lua file imports LDTK levels into Playdate games using the standard Lua API, and we need to create equivalent functionality in Swift for PlaydateKit projects.
+The original Lua file imports LDtk levels into Playdate games using the standard Lua API, and we need to create equivalent functionality in Swift for PlaydateKit projects.

 ## Original Request

-> This lua file is written as a way to import LDTK (which is a tile based level editor, can be found at https://ldtk.io), into playdate games, using the standard lua API, I need to create code that is thematically similar, and does the same job, but is written in swift, to import into a PlaydateKit project (A library for Playdate which uses the Playdate C api, and adds a wrapper round it, documenation for which can be found here: https://finnvoor.github.io/PlaydateKit/documentation/playdatekit/), and Swift embedded, which is a current feature of Swift embedded.
+> This lua file is written as a way to import LDtk (which is a tile based level editor, can be found at https://ldtk.io), into playdate games, using the standard lua API, I need to create code that is thematically similar, and does the same job, but is written in swift, to import into a PlaydateKit project (A library for Playdate which uses the Playdate C api, and adds a wrapper round it, documenation for which can be found here: https://finnvoor.github.io/PlaydateKit/documentation/playdatekit/), and Swift embedded, which is a current feature of Swift embedded.

 ## Analysis of LDtk.lua File